 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that two neighborhood-based variables were needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, parcels that were less than or equal to grade 9, located in neighborhoods 1 and 11, were generally at higher assessment levels than the rest of the population.
+The analysis results showed that one neighborhood-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, Neighborhood 1 was at a lower average ratio compared to the population, which resulted in more of an upward adjustment.
+The remaining improved properties in the population will receive an upward adjustment as indicated by the standard adjustment.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 700 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 765 useable residential sales in the area.